 Nightlife: Liverpool groans with pubs, clubs and café-bars.
 There are a multitude of cinemas and theatres.
 The university campus alone has ten bars, two theatres and several concert venues, including Mountford Hall with its 1,500 capacity.

 Price of a pint: For a big city, drinks aren't too expensive.
-A pint of lager will set you back around £2.60.
+A pint of lager will set you back just over £2.60.

-Notable societies: So large a range that you'd better take a look for yourself here.
-Strong on student media, dance and theatre groups.
+Notable societies: Strong on student media, dance and theatre groups.
 Plus a circus society for learning skills you never even knew existed!

 Glittering alumni: Writer Clive Barker; Peter Kilfoyle, Labour MP; Phil Redmond, creator of Grange Hill and Brookside; Jon Snow of Channel 4 News; Patricia Routledge of Keeping Up Appearances; Philip Clarke, CEO of Tesco.